 Take a moment to read the following short paragraph, making note of the context, translation, and analysis that you see.
-Then decide, based on this paragraph, what you think the main point of the essay is.

 In recent years, it has become common to see tattoos on many people in many places.
 However, according to the anthropologist Joan Smith (1999), in "the 1950s, tattoos had become associated with criminals, gang members, and the lower class," and this association did not change until "the early 21st century" (p.
 70).
 This means that many people still have negative associations with tattoos, regardless of current cultural changes.
 Therefore, there are still customers who may not want to do business with people whom they associate with criminality, and thus, employee dress codes prohibiting visible tattoos may protect a company's customer base.